jonataseduardo/diversity_admix/README.md

-# diversity_admix
+#Genetic diversity of admixmed populations

-simulations for study the genetic diversity of admixed populations
+Coalescent simulations using msprime for the study the genetic diversity of admixed populations